 Cathedral of Saint Nicolas – Sure, churches are everywhere, but the Cathedral of Saint Nicolas offers one of the best examples of Russian Orthodox architecture outside of Russia.

 Nice’s Flower Market – One of the most famous spots in the city, Nice’s Flower Market offers gorgeous fresh petals and produce, plus cafes and shops.
 Bonus: every Monday, the market switches up and turns into an antique one.
-Nice is one of the cheapest cities to visit in France.
+Nice is one of the cheapest cities and best places to visit in France.

 Things to do in Nice